 Detailed work on a drilling programme to support a low-grade resource at Martinetas commenced in Q2 2022.
-Once complete a final assessment of the heap leach viability at Martinetas will be undertaken.
+Once complete, a final assessment of the heap leach viability at Martinetas will be undertaken.
+Design work in support of permit application was completed in Q4 2022 by Knight Piesold.

-Exploration work to better define the opportunity to develop an underground mine below the current open pit in the Paloma area has continued in Q4 2022.
+Exploration work to better define the opportunity to develop an underground mine below the current open pit in the Paloma area has continued.
 Work for Permits and any Applications commenced in Q2 2022.

-For the First Quarter Ended March 31, 2023 and 2022 (Expressed in US dollars)
+For the Second Quarter Ended June 30, 2023 and 2022 (Expressed in US dollars)